 6. Regularly throw out old documents

-By regularly decluttering old files and documents, you will create an effective incoming and outgoing system.
+By regularly decluttering old paper files and documents, you will create an effective incoming and outgoing system.
+For example, you could dedicate a day each month to file spring cleaning and organizing.

-This system reduces the likelihood of piles of paper clutter forming and creates more room for incoming documents.
+A system like this reduces the likelihood of piles of paper clutter forming and creates more room for incoming documents.
+It also prevents your file storage from becoming too small for your needs.

-When you discard your old documents, recycle or shred them as needed.
+It’s important to have a recycling bin and shredder in your office so that when you discard your old documents, you can recycle or shred them as needed.

 7. Allow team members access

 Maintaining a physical filing system on your own can be challenging.
-Giving other people access allows the system to be managed easier.
+Giving other people access could allow the system to be managed more easily.
+Just be cautious of giving access to your filing cabinet to anyone you don’t absolutely trust if there are sensitive documents stored in it.

 What is a good alternative to paper filing systems?

-A digital filing system is a perfect alternative to a paper filing system as it gives you more storage, takes up no physical space, and comes at a relatively minimal cost.
+A digital filing system is a perfect alternative to a paper filing system.
+You can store a lot more information digitally, it takes up no physical space, and it comes at a relatively minimal cost.

-To manage and track finances, such as receipts and invoices, try Shoeboxed.com.
-Their mobile app allows you to quickly scan receipts while in the office or on the go.
+To manage and track your finances, including receipts and invoices, try Shoeboxed.com.
+The mobile app allows you to quickly scan receipts while you’re in the office or on the go.

-Shoeboxed also has a Magic Envelope feature where you can send all of your receipts in a pre-paid envelope to outsource the receipt-scanning process.
+Shoeboxed also has a Magic Envelope feature that allows you to send all of your receipts to them in a pre-paid envelope to outsource the receipt-scanning process.

-Once your receipts are scanned by the Shoeboxed team, your receipt information will be in your account to view.
+Once your receipts have been scanned by the Shoeboxed team, all your receipt information will be in your account to view.
+They will then either send your receipts back to you or shred them, based on your instructions.

 For notes, consider Evernote, which gives users the ability to tag and file by categories.

-While paper filing systems might seem outdated, they are still essential office tools.
+While paper filing systems might seem outdated these days, they are still essential office tools that can be very helpful if used correctly.

-A paper filing system is a great option for businesses to store and organize their paper, especially when the original document is needed.
+A paper filing system is a great way for businesses to store their receipt and organize paper, especially when the original document may be needed in the future.

 Shoeboxed is a receipt scanning service with receipt management software that supports multiple methods for receipt capture: send, scan, upload, forward, and more!